Topics and concepts covering the MPP/MPA core and organized into Atlas courses

 Alignment with executive education courses

 Given the professional nature of the MPP and MPA degrees, there should be a high degree of alignment between the topics and concepts and the content of training courses that public and nonprofit organizations utilize in their professional development programs for analysts and policy-oriented managers.
 The Atlas editors welcome interchanges with such organizations, as described in How Practitioners Can Help.
-An initial list for discussion purposes can be found at Hot Topics for Executive Education.
+An initial list for discussion purposes can be found at Using the Atlas to Develop Executive Education Offerings.

 Image: Aragon Law Firm, at http://aragonlawfirm.com/pillars-3/, accessed 9 March 2016.